DHS home page

 2. Issuing Benefits

-QMB benefits are issued by providing the client with a medical card.
+QMB-BAS benefits are issued by providing the client with a medical card.
 Clients that receive SMB and SMF only do not receive a medical card.

 3. Effective Dates

-The effective date is the day that action will be taken or a change made on a case.
+The effective date is the day that action will be taken, or a change made on a case.
 When a change cannot be made by the effective date, make the change as soon as possible and supplement benefits or write an overpayment as appropriate.
 Dates must be easily identifiable in all cases.

 Initial Month Medical Benefits.
 For all Medicare Savings Programs, the effective date is always the first of a month.
+This includes when an individual is currently receiving an SMB or SMF and is determined eligible for QMB.

 The effective date for starting benefits for QMB is the first of the month after the benefit group has been determined to meet all QMB eligibility criteria and the Department receives the required verification.

-For example, a client tells us in March they will start receiving Medicare in April.
+Example: A client tells us in March they will start receiving Medicare in April.
 They would not be eligible for QMB until May 1st.
 This is because they don’t meet QMB criteria until they begin receiving Medicare.
 They receive it in April, so they start QMB the month after (May).

 The effective date for starting medical benefits for SMB and SMF is determined as follows: